x75/smp_base/README.rst

 1 Sensorimotor learning basic lib
 ---------------------------------

-A python library of code I use for sensorimotor learning experiments with simulations, robots, etc. The basic idea is to generate states (sensors) with actions (motors), learn different predictive models from that data to approximate the sensorimotor dynamics and then use the models to infer future actions.
+A python library of code used for sensorimotor learning experiments with simulations, robots, etc. The basic idea is to generate states (sensors) with actions (motors), learn different predictive models from that data to approximate the sensorimotor dynamics and then use the models to infer future actions.

-This repository is still in an early stage of release which I push on the occasion of sharing the smp\_sphero code  [1]_ .
+This repository is in an early stages of release which I push on the occasion of sharing the smp\_sphero code  [1]_ .
 Still performing incremental clean-up and refactoring plus additions from existing other repositories so a lot of things might still change.

-New idea for structure:

-- models: fit/predict (offline), fitpredict (online)

-- sensorimotor loops

-- data and logging

 1.1 Dependencies
 ~~~~~~~~~~~~~~~~